tpoisot/ms_abc_networks/ms/ms.md

 ---

-The extant structure and distribution of biodiversity is the outcome of macro-evolutionnary processes, and the modeling of these processes stimulated a large variety of approaches [@maruvka_mfm; @nee_bmm].
+The extant structure and distribution of biodiversity is the outcome of macro-evolutionary processes, and the modeling of these processes stimulated a large variety of approaches [@maruvka_mfm; @nee_bmm].
 At their core, these approaches are birth-death processes, in that they model the rate of speciation and extinction to generate a prediction about both the temporal dynamics of species richness, and its predicted current state.
-Yet these models often consider species as isolated entities, in that even though they share ancestry, they are not involved in inter-specific interactions.
-This is problematic, as from an ecological [@gravel_tti] and evolutionary [@eklof_reh; @stouffer_ecs] standpoint, interactions serve as a *scaffold* for community persistence: plant require pollinators, predators require preys, etc.
+Yet these models often consider species as isolated entities; even though they share ancestry, they are not involved in inter-specific interactions.
+This is problematic, as from both an ecological [@gravel_tti] and evolutionary [@eklof_reh; @stouffer_ecs] standpoint, interactions serve as a *scaffold* for community persistence: plants require pollinators, predators require preys, etc.

-Although modern macro-ecological models give an increasingly central role to interactions [@thuiller_rmf], macro-evolution models are still unable to predict the structure of complex interactive communities [@jablonski_bim].
+Although modern macro-ecological models give an increasingly central role to interactions [@thuiller_rmf], macro-evolutionary models are still unable to predict the structure of complex interactive communities [@jablonski_bim].
 Two key observations motivate the overcoming of this limitation.
-First, extant networks are non-random in their structure, and displays a strong macro-evolutionary signal [@stouffer_ecs].
+First, extant networks are non-random with regard to their structure, and their structure is non-random with regards to macro-evolutionary processes [@stouffer_ecs].
 Second, the structure of ecological networks is dynamic over evolutionary timescales [@roopnarine_eps].
 This is strongly suggestive of ongoing action of macro-evolutionary processes.
-Models of macro-evolution with explicit consideration of species interactions will provide a theoretical understanding of how networks evolve, and how much of their extant structure originated through evolutionary processes.
+Models of macro-evolution with explicit consideration of species interactions will therefore give a theoretical framework for how networks evolve, within which we can estimate how much of their extant structure originated through macro-evolution.

+{==Add a ¶ on the parameters==}

 Yet the relative lack of well-resolved long-term time series of species interactions rule out the comparison of temporal dynamics [@donoghue_rcc]